membrane/api-gateway/com.predic8.membrane.core/examples/router/loadbalancer-client-2/README.txt

 start router-secured.bat

+16. Execute

+java -jar lbclient.jar up localhost 4000

-16. The parameters are not encrypted so the operation fails.
+The parameters are not encrypted so the operation fails.

 17. Open the file client.properties

 18. Remove the # from the following line:

-#key=b0iKZCt0D7cMUlCYeihNwA==
+#key=6f488a642b740fb70c5250987a284dc0

 19. Execute: